sathvikask0/certificate-blockchain/README.md

 Tasks:

-Test functions of the class for errors and bugs
+Test functions in the class (use Postman)

 Look for #..(TASK) comments in the code